 Standard specifications book and supplemental specifications

 The Standard Specifications for Highway and Bridge Construction and Supplemental Specification contain requirements pertaining to the method and manner of performing work or the quantity and quality of materials to be furnished under the contract.
-The book and specifications can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Office of Support Services at 515-239-1324.
+The book and specifications can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Support Services Bureau at 515-239-1324.